lookasc/filebuffer/README.md

 # About

-This package provides FileBuffer class which let to save data to file.
-File buffer may be rotating based on file size or age.
+This package provides FileBuffer class which lets to save data to file.
+File buffer may rotate based on file size or age.

 # Usage